shipwright-io/community/ships/0038-release-branching-backports.md

 _Mitigation_: Manually triggered workflows require the "write" permission to a repository.
 These are individuals who typically have been promoted to the "Reviewer" role in the project and have established some level of trust within the community.
-Membership and contributor status should be reviewed regularly (at least annualy) to reduce risk.
+Membership and contributor status should be reviewed regularly (at least annually) to reduce risk.

 ## Drawbacks

-- The "release brancher" workflow needs to be copied to individual repositories via the GitHub starter worflows process.
+- The "release brancher" workflow needs to be copied to individual repositories via the [GitHub starter worflows](https://docs.github.com/en/actions/learn-github-actions/using-starter-workflows) process.
 This makes it easier to check out code and create a relase branch via git commands.
 - Branch protection rules will need to be copied over by hand, due to limitations in the pattern matching behavior in GitHub.
 To simplify matching rules, GitHub does